Skillshare vs Udemy – Which is Better?

 • Office Productivity: Microsoft Excel – Excel From Beginner To Advanced Build a solid understanding of Excel features and how to automate your daily tasks (#1 in our best Excel Courses review)

-• Personal Development: Become A Superlearner 2: Learn Speed Reading And Boost Your Memory Read three times faster than the average college graduate and master tips for processing and recalling vast amounts of info (#2 in our Best Speed Reading courses review)
+• Personal Development: Become A SuperLearner 2: Learn Speed Reading And Boost Your Memory Read three times faster than the average college graduate and master tips for processing and recalling vast amounts of info (#2 in our Best Speed Reading courses review)

 • Marketing: The Complete Digital Marketing Course Shows you how to grow a business online from scratch and profit from your digital marketing knowledge.